Don’t pass up a piece of furniture because you don’t know how to fix veneer that is llifting! We’ve got solutions on how to fix veneer!

-We tackled one problem at a time.
-Hubs removed the base and blew each piece with the help of an air compressor.
+Before we could tackle one problem at a time, Hubs removed the base and blew each piece with the help of an air compressor.

 You could vacuum instead but the blown air gets into all the nooks and crannies to release years of accumulated dust that a vacuum could never reach.